AlexRoy145/onboarding_docs/README.md

 ## Node

-You will need Javascript to develop on the frontend, to install:
+You need Javascript to develop on the frontend, to install:

 1. Into your terminal, paste --> brew install node

 ## Git

-Git is bassically a requirement to develop, to install git:
+We use Git for our development workflow, to install git:

 1. In your terminal, paste --> git --version
 2. If it is not installed, it will prompt you to install